EzgiTastan/AlgorithmsInArtificialIntelligence/README.md

 The purpose of this repository is to:

-- Provide explanations of fundamental AI algorithms.
-(Do not forget to check the _breathtaking_ comments of mine.
+- Provide explanations of fundamental AI algorithms (Do not forget to check the _breathtaking_ comments of mine.).
 - Offer resources for studying each algorithm, including articles, tutorials, and academic papers (This repo will be updated regularly).
 - Encourage collaboration and contributions from the community to improve the content and add new algorithms.